 How to Perform Windows Autopilot Reset [2-Ways]

-In this blog post, I will demonstrate the steps to perform Windows Autopilot Reset.
+In this blog post, I will demonstrate the steps on how to perform Windows Autopilot Reset.
 We will remotely trigger Windows Autopilot reset using the Intune admin center to reset a Windows 11 device and check the end user experience.

 When a user leaves the organization, and you want to repurpose/reassign the device to another user, you can perform an Autopilot Reset on the device.
 This process will remove the current user’s personal files, apps, and settings and reapplies the device’s original settings, maintaining its connection with Entra ID and Intune.